Quinton-Bel/csci3055u-project-template/README.md

 # Analysis of the language

-> 1. The style of programming supported by the language: functional vs procedural programming
+> 1. The style of programming supported by the language: functional vs procedural programming <br />
+Swift is a multi-paradigm programming language.
+This means that it is not distinctly functional or procedural.
+However with this in mind it certainly leans to the object-oriented procedural side of things.
+It has a lot of functional programming features that would allow one to program that way Swift immutable data structures like you would see in other functional programming lanuages using the let keyword.
+Swift has first class functions, functions act like data the same way values do.
+Lastly Swift has good function chaining syntax which allows one to quickly chain together many functions. <br />
-> 2. The ability to perform meta-programming such as macros
+> 2. The ability to perform meta-programming such as macros <br />
-> 3. Symbol resolution and its support for closure
+> 3. Symbol resolution and its support for closure <br />
-> 4. Scoping rules supported by the language: lexical vs dynamic scoping
+> 4. Scoping rules supported by the language: lexical vs dynamic scoping <br />
-> 5. Functional programming constructs either as part of the language or supported by the standard library of the runtime.
+> 5. Functional programming constructs either as part of the language or supported by the standard library of the runtime. <br />
-> 6. Its type system: static vs dynamic types
+> 6. Its type system: static vs dynamic types <br />
-> 7. Strengths and weaknesses of the language
+> 7. Strengths and weaknesses of the language <br />